-Competition improvement as UK regulator sets out steps for asset management
+UK regulator sets out steps to boost competition in asset management

 Posted by Robin Powell on April 5, 2018

 The Financial Conduct Authority has today announced a series of measures aimed at addressing the concerns set out in its report on competition in UK asset management.
 It says the measures are “part of a package of remedies to ensure fund managers compete on the value they deliver, and act in the interests of the millions who entrust them with their savings.”

 — a requirement for fund managers to make an annual assessment of the value their funds provide;